 I'm Jelmer.
-I'm almost finished with my master's in Artificial Intelligence, and now I'm searching for a full time job in Edinburgh to follow up my 10 years of work as a freelancer, teaching and research assistant, and software developer.
+In June I'll finish with my MSc in Artificial Intelligence, and now I'm searching for a full time job in Edinburgh to follow up my 10 years of work as a freelancer, teaching and research assistant, and software developer.

 I want to make stuff.
 This website shows some of the software and web projects I made.
 It has been my hobby ever since my parents gave me my first LEGO set.

 Most of my projects I store and share on Github or Bitbucket but not everything is public.
 A more complete list of my professional and educational career would be my curriculum vitae, or my less detailed LinkedIn.

 I have been making websites since I first found out Netscape came with a program called Composer, which allowed me to make my own websites!